mohammadbutt/42_ft_printf/README.md

 # Project Summary

 ### What is variadic function?
 Variadic functions are slightly different from regular functions because for a regular function there are specific number of arguments, and the number of arguments can not be more or less than what the function was desgined for.
 This is where a variadic function is different from a regular function because in a varadic function a user can pass in any number of arguments.
+Number of parameters that will be entered are not known before hand.
+In ft_printf's case a user can print one string, or one million strings, it's upto the user and vardiadic function will perform just like a regular function and give the appropriate output.
 Variadic function has the following format:
 ```
 int		ft_printf(const char *str, ...)
 ```
 ### Parsing - [Source Code](https://github.com/mohammadbutt/42_ft_printf/blob/master/srcs/parsing.c)
 After setting up the variadic function, parsing is performed to collect information